terry-martins/Google_Capstone_Project/README.md

 # Google_Capstone_Project
-An analysis of the Cyclistic Bike Share data for a yr.
+An analysis of the Cyclistic Bike Share Case Study.